photo credit: Filip Agoo

 Over 740,000 acres of rainforest along the west side of Lake Mai Ndombe in western DRC was zoned for commercial timber extraction that is highly valued by logging companies.
 The forest is home to chimpanzees, bonobos and forest elephants, and includes some of the most important wetlands in the world.
 It is also home to over 180,000 people.
 These logging companies largely ignored the rights and health of the community and the wildlife, resulting in severe environmental damage.
 It brought little or no economic benefit to the local people and drove already threatened wildlife populations down.
 In 2008, following a governmental revision of the DRC National Forest Code, 91 of 156 logging contracts were suspended in an effort to address corruption in the sector.

-In partnership with Era Ecosystems Services, Wildlife Works implemented the REDD+ conservation strategy of using carbon revenues to protect the area from deforestation and establish sustainable development for the local community.
+In partnership with Era Ecosystems Services, Wildlife Works implemented the REDD+ conservation strategy of using carbon revenues to prevent the logging contracts to be reinstated and establish sustainable development for the local community.

 As with all of our conservation projects, our goals fall under three main categories.